emard/ulx3s/README.md

     [ ] every 1-2 seconds there are clicks at analog audio output [ ] check voltage
     [ ] check for output conflicts
+    [ ] power decoupling capacitors for ESP32 and OLED